Class MemoryUtil

 The standard C free function.

-A block of memory previously allocated by a call to memAlloc(int), memCalloc(int, int) or memRealloc(java.nio.ByteBuffer, int) is deallocated, making it available again for further allocations.
+A block of memory previously allocated by a call to memAlloc(int), memCalloc(int, int) or memRealloc(ByteBuffer, int) is deallocated, making it available again for further allocations.

 Parameters: